SCB Tech X Launch: New Global Partnership Between SCBx Group and Publicis Sapient

 For the mobile app, we chose Flutter, due to its flexible open-source development framework and strong cross-platform support.

-The app is now live and free to use for eateries and customers alike across 76 zones in Bangkok its and surrounding areas and is newly open in Pattaya and Chiang Mai.
+The app is now live and free to use for eateries and customers alike across 76 zones in Bangkok and its surrounding areas.
+It is also newly open in Pattaya and Chiang Mai.
 With more than 30 seamless production releases in 2 months, along with 200 new user stories released post go-live, the rider app has set a new standard for SCB.

 And with an average idea to production lead time well within the target of 4-6 weeks, Robinhood can add new features and functionality to the platform quickly and efficiently.